Samsung Galaxy Note 3 Neo

 The Samsung Galaxy Note 3 Neo (also known as the Galaxy Note 3 Lite) is an Android phablet smartphone produced by Samsung Electronics.
 The Galaxy Note 3 Neo was unveiled by Samsung Poland on February 1, 2014, with its worldwide release later in that month.
 Serving as a lower priced version of the Samsung Galaxy Note 3, the Note 3 Neo was designed to have the same lighter, more upscale design than previous iterations of the Galaxy series (with a plastic leather backing and faux metallic bezel) first supported by its bigger sibling, and to expand upon the stylus and multi-tasking oriented functionality in its software, which includes the new navigation wheel for pen-enabled apps, along with pop-up apps and expanded multi-window functionality, while lacking more sophisticated functionality such as 1080p video recording and USB 2.0 port.

+The Galaxy Note 3 Neo is the only smartphone in its series to be equipped with temperature and humidity sensors and touch screen able to detect a floating finger, all which first featured on the Galaxy S4 released earlier that year.

+Samsung sold 5 million units of the Galaxy Note 3 Neo within its first month of sale and broke 10 million units sales in just 2 months.